 About The Author

 Angie is a freelance writer and photographer who can't get enough of South America.
 The lesser-known the destination, the more she wants to go.
-She is currently living on the road in Ecuador.
+She currently lives in Portland, Oregon and makes frequent trips to Ecuador.

 When you click on some links, we may earn a small commission through affiliate marketing.
 That click helps us pay to operate our website.
 We hope you chose to click often!
 For more information, please visit Our Affiliate Connections.